dnbaumgartner/XPilotView/README.md

 A MEMS Gyroscope based head tracker for X-Plane 11.

-This head tracker is yet another variation on the utility of controlling the pilots view in the X-Plane simulator window by moving the sim pilots head in desired orientations.
+The XPilotView head tracker is yet another variation on the utility of controlling the pilots view in the X-Plane simulator window by sensing the motion of the sim pilots head.
 Other head trackers have been developed using infrared emitters and reflectors on the pilots head which are then tracked with an infrared web cam and associated software drivers.
-Other head trackers use some variation of image recognition to track head movements and orientations which are translated into sim view commands.
+Also, other head trackers use some variation of image recognition to track head movements and orientations which are translated into sim view commands.

 Previous implementations of gyroscope-based head tracking have generally used smart phone internal gyros as the sensor.
 The MEMS gyroscope used in this project has made low cost gyro head tracking possible.

-The small size (thumbnail) of the MEMS gyroscope allows to mount the device on the pilots head in such a way to capture the yaw and pitch motions.
+The small size of the MEMS gyroscope allows to mount the device on the pilots head in such a way as to capture the pilots head yaw and pitch motions.
 One mounting method is to fasten (tape?) the MEMS device to the inside top of a cap which then is worn on the pilots head.

 ## Supported platforms